network-charles/CKA/Lab 11/README.md

 `kubectl create -f yaml/inter_pod_affinity_pod.yml`

-Notice that the pod is stuck in pending state because no pod with the label `region=eu-west-2` exists in the cluster.
+Notice that the pod is stuck in a pending state because no pod with the label `region=eu-west-2` exists in the cluster.

 ```bash
 NAME     READY   STATUS    RESTARTS   AGE